acadia2025/website/workshops.md

    Explore how computational tools, modeling, and simulation can inform climate-responsive architecture, adaptive building systems, and sustainable urban planning.

 2. **Integrating Robotics and AI in Architecture and Construction**
-   Investigate the role of robotics, artificial intelligence, and machine learning in optimizing construction processes, enhancing precision, and enabling innovative design solutions.
+   Investigate the role of robotics, artificial intelligence, and machine learning in optimizing construction processes, enhancing precision, and enabling innovative and resilient design solutions.

 3. **Sociopolitical and Economic Resilience through Digital Design**
    Examine how digital design practices can address socio-political challenges, such as economic inequality, social justice, and policy constraints, through community-based design and participatory platforms.

-4. **Space Innovations for a Sustainable and Resilient Earth**
+4. **Material Innovations for a Sustainable and Resilient Earth**
-   Explore how space technologies—such as closed-loop systems, sensor networks, and extraterrestrial construction methods—can inform sustainable architectural practices and enhance resilience on Earth.
+   Explore how material technologies—such as closed-loop systems, sensor networks, and extraterrestrial construction methods—can inform sustainable architectural practices and enhance resilience on Earth.

 5. **Expanding Architectural Knowledge: Tools Bridging Architecture and Other Disciplines**
    Investigate interdisciplinary methodologies that connect architecture with fields such as biology, material science, urban policy, and interactive media to foster innovation in design and fabrication.

-6.  **Demystifying Technology: 101 Tutorials for "Enough to Be Dangerous" Knowledge**
-   Offer beginner-friendly, hands-on workshops that break down complex computational tools, digital fabrication techniques, and coding principles into accessible, bite-sized learning experiences.
+We encourage these workshops to be accessible to those without architectural knowledge and breakdown complex computational tools and techniques into accessible bite-sized learning experiments.
 These workshops aim to empower participants with foundational skills—just enough to confidently explore and experiment in these fields.

 ---